 Newport Beach, California is known for its upscale shopping and fancy restaurants, but its real charm lies along the coast.
 Where the upscale city meets the Pacific Ocean, the Balboa Peninsula reaches out like a skinny finger from the mainland.
 It creates a natural harbor that's said to be one of the world's largest harbors for small yachts.
 That harbor is dotted with seven small, manmade islands.

 Coastal Newport Beach is a quiet, relaxed place where you're more likely to meet the harbor patrol than the highway patrol, and you may hear more birds than automobiles.

 When people get off Pacific Coast Highway onto Newport Beach's Balboa Peninsula and Balboa Island, they're always surprised and delighted.
 This little pocket of old-fashioned charm has managed to persist just blocks from the busy city nearby.
 It's a place where the kids still run around in summer like they did in the 50s and everyone seems laid-back and calm.
 In fact, they're so relaxed that it's infectious, and a couple of days here can do wonders for a bedraggled spirit.

 Best Time to Go to Newport Beach

-Newport is also lots of fun at Christmas time when you can watch the community's version of a small town Christmas parade, featuring lighted boats in the harbor.
+Newport is also lots of fun at Christmas time when you can watch the affluent oceanfront community's version of a small town Christmas parade, featuring lighted boats in the harbor.

 Things to Do in Newport Beach

 Visit Balboa Island: You can drive to Balboa Island directly over a bridge, but if you're on the peninsula, take the ferry instead and go for a walk.
 Balboa Island's streets are lined with cottages arranged in neat rows.
 Marine Avenue, the island's only shopping area, offers a variety of wares, from handmade kites to resort wear.

 Balboa Beach: Some people think Balboa Peninsula's beach is one of the urban beaches in the country.
 Should you spend your time on the ocean side or harbor side?
 It could be the most difficult decision of your day.
 The Wedge, at the ocean side tip of Balboa Peninsula, is famous for bodysurfing.
 Nearby, Corona del Mar State Beach sits below protective cliffs; the sand littered with beachgoers.